zincbase/zincdb/README.md

 ## Status

-The library remains in an early experimental stage, though there is an extensive (passing) test suite embedded in the code.
-Note that **development has discontinued** due to time constraints and not expected to be resumed any time soon.
+The library and its API remain at an experimental stage, though there is an extensive (passing) test suite embedded in the code.
+Note that **development has been discontinued** due to time constraints and not expected to be resumed any time soon.
 However it's possible some of the code would be reused in the future for a simpler, less ambitious reboot of the library, but currently there is no schedule for when that might happen.

+Note: the bundled test suite only runs correctly on Node.js v4.0 to v6.0.

 ## Platform compatibility